amansingh331/CredConnect/README.md

 - **Secure Communication**: Encrypted messaging for users and counselors.
 - **Notifications**: Users receive reminders for upcoming sessions and updates.
 - **API Integration**: Easy-to-use API for third-party services to integrate with the platform.
+- **VideoChat**: Easy-to-use API for third-party services to integrate with the platform.

 ## Tech Stack